-Haven’t heard of the island’s newest luxury destination?
-Give it a couple of months and Hamilton & Dune, a duo of private hire lodges overlooking picturesque Emu Bay, will be the place on everyone’s lips.
-Choose between architecturally designed Dune House, a chic, three-bedroom property where no detail has been overlooked, or Hamilton House, a property which can house larger groups but is a little less ‘designer’.
+Kangaroo Island is scattered with a range of luxury accommodation, from over-the-top pods to bell tents with all the trimmings.
+Hamilton & Dune are Kangaroo Island’s new destination digs: choose between the architecturally designed Dune House, a chic, three-bedroom property where no detail has been overlooked, or Hamilton House, a property that can house larger groups but is a little less ‘designer’.

 2. Check out Seal Bay Conservation Park